 - Blue, Crewneck, Large

-2 colors x 2 styles x 3 colors = 12 variations; you will have 12 SKUs.
+2 colours x 2 styles x 3 colours = 12 variations; you will have 12 SKUs.

 SKUs may seem confusing, but they don’t have to be!
-They are an integral part of inventory management, and successful inventory management is key to ecommerce fulfillment success.
+They are an integral part of inventory management, and successful inventory management is key to ecommerce fulfilment success.

-If you are looking for an end-to-end fulfillment solution that includes inventory management, check out ShipBob.
+If you are looking for an end-to-end fulfilment solution that includes inventory management, check out ShipBob.
 See which of your SKUs are selling best, receive automatic reorder notifications based on inventory for each SKU, and access additional advanced reporting about your inventory.
-Request a pricing quote below to speak with a fulfillment expert.
+Request a pricing quote below to speak with a fulfilment expert.

-Learn more about how partnering with a modern fulfillment company can help you manage your SKUs, and get tips for choosing a fulfillment partner.
+Learn more about how partnering with a modern fulfilment company can help you manage your SKUs, and get tips for choosing a fulfilment partner.
 Download “How to Choose a 3PL for Your Ecommerce Business.”